By Ed Brotak

 In terms of weather patterns, drought and heat in summer have the same source.
 An upper-level ridge of high pressure is the culprit.
 A ridge is a large mound of warm air that extends miles up into the atmosphere.

 Under the ridge and to its east, the air is sinking.
 Air warms as it sinks, so any clouds would dissipate in the sinking air.
 Besides being warm to start with, the air is heated even further by the strong summer sun shining through cloudless skies.
 What moisture there is in the ground is quickly evaporated.
 The dry ground heats up even more, warming the air above it and further strengthening the upper ridge.
 With upper-level weather systems covering hundreds if not 1,000 miles or more, it’s certain that some place in the country will suffer through a heat wave and drought during any given summer.

 Can meteorologists predict heat waves and droughts in advance?
 To a certain extent, yes.
 The complex computer models that are the basis of weather forecasting today are actually pretty good out to two weeks, especially in terms of upper-level features.
-Just go to the National Weather Service website, and click on Climatic Outlooks which are produced by the Climate Prediction Center.
+Just go to the National Weather Service website, and click on Climatic Outlooks or check out the National Oceanic and Atmospheric Administration.

 You can see if your region is headed for hot, dry conditions.
 The Climate Prediction Center also issues the U.S. Seasonal Drought Outlook.
 This is a prediction based on long-range mathematical and statistical models.
 The Outlook is issued on the third Thursday of each month (it’s tied to the running of those models) and updated on the first Thursday.